Graph visualization: the basics

 Three tables: one showing student names and primary keys, one showing class names and primary keys, and one link table matching the two.

-It’s hard to work out at-a-glance which students are attending what classes.
-We have to keep tracing each primary key back to their original tables to make sure we’ve got the right information.
+At a glance, it’s hard to work out which students are attending what classes.
+We have to trace each primary key from one table to another.

-Here’s where modeling the data as a graph and visualizing it makes more sense.
-As we create our graph model, with nodes representing students and classes, and links representing attendance, we turn our conceptual view into a logical view.
+Here’s where it makes more sense to model the data as a graph, and visualize it.
+A graph model, with nodes representing students and classes, and links representing attendance, turns our conceptual view into a logical view.

 Applying a graph model to your data makes sense whenever you need to understand the relationships in your data.